predrag3141/PSLQ/README.md

 ### PSLQ as a Tool for Cryptanalysis

 Rather than run down all the details of the transformation of the LWE problem into a PSLQ problem, the point here is to raise the possibility that PSLQ is a powerful, if under-appreciated, tool for cryptanalysis.
-To be a credible tool, PSLQ should be able to solve <_x_, _m_> = 0 with the smallest possible _m_ when _x_ has hundreds of large integer entries.
+To be a credible tool, PSLQ should be able to solve _<x,m> = 0_ with the smallest possible _m_ when _x_ has hundreds of large integer entries.
 This repository begins to tackle this problem.

 Without some changes, PSLQ is not a useful tool for cryptanalysis.
 PSLQ is designed to handle non-integer, real input.
 Given integer input, PSLQ as defined in the original 1992 paper quickly finds a bad (high-norm) solution, _m_, and terminates.